 Diplomats: US envoy targeting UN peacekeeping for reform

-Nikki Haley, in her first week as U.S. ambassador, has made reform of the United Nations' far-flung peacekeeping operations a top priority, diplomats said.
-The missions cost nearly $8 billion a year and Haley said in her Senate confirmation hearing last month that she wants to look at all 16 to see which are succeeding in maintaining peace and which aren't.
+Diplomats say Nikki Haley, in her first week as U.S. ambassador, is making a top priority of reform in the United Nations' far-flung peacekeeping operations that cost nearly $8 billion annually.
+Haley said in her Senate confirmation hearing that she wants to look at all 16 missions to see which are maintaining peace and which aren't.

 Discussions